This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Equals("a", "A", StringComparison.OrdinalIgnoreCase); // true

-Now we can try with a non-obvious character.
-The German character ß (Eszett) can also be written ss, so they can be considered as equivalent as you can see in the following examples:
+Now let's try a non-obvious character.
+The German character ß (Eszett) can also be written ss, so they can be considered equivalent, as shown in the following examples:

 C#